amsakib/SimpleShare/README.md

 # SimpleShare
 A very simple code sharing application written in PHP.
 I created this while I was learning PHP a few years ago.
-This application uses Procedural PHP and has a lot of bugs (i.e. sharing codes will single quotes will break).
-I was noob that days ;-P
-Will convert it to OOP soon.
+This application uses Procedural PHP and has a lot of bugs.
+I was noob that days ;-P Will convert it to OOP soon.

 How to use